canmom/canmom.github.io/fiction/undefinedbehaviour.md

 At least, that's what my mind went to.
 Hundreds of crates, stacked four high on shelves.
 But then I saw that each crate was wired into the wall, multiple colours of cable all carefully tied in thick braids, and each box bore a small screen showing some numbers.
 A server room, then..?

 Violet rolled her wheelchair up to one of the racks.
-Yeong-Mi found some handle and rolled it out on rails.
+Yeong-Mi found some handle and rolled one of the crates out on built-in rails.
 There was a glass panel on the top, and she stepped aside so I could look in.

 "Violet, that's a person."